sanhaus/control-panel.en/help/api/using/managing-workflows.md

 `POST https://mc.adobe.io/<ORGANIZATION>/campaign/workflow/execution/<workflowID>/commands`

+>[!CAUTION]
+>
-<aside class="warning">If the worfklow ID is changed in Adobe Campaign, the API request will not work anymore.</aside>
+>If the worfklow ID is changed in Adobe Campaign, the API request will not work anymore.

 Four execution commands are available to control a workflow: